-India Pale Ales, aka IPAs, is one of the most popular beer styles in the world.
-There is also an ongoing debate about which IPA style is better – West Coast or Hazy.
+India Pale Ales, also known by their abbreviation “IPAs,” are one of the most popular beer styles in the world.
+But like all things that are well-loved, IPAs are at the center of debate, with beer lovers questioning which sub-style of IPA is better – West Coast or Hazy.

-In our opinion, you can’t go wrong with either, it just depends on what type of flavor and bitterness level you are looking for in your beer.
-So, what’s the difference between a West Coast and Hazy IPA anyway?
-We sat down with Sam Tierney, brewing manager at our Propagator brewhouse, to learn more about the two styles, their influence and how we classify our IPAs into these categories.
+In our opinion, you can’t go wrong with either, and it’s just a matter of preference with flavors and bitterness levels.
+So, what’s the difference between West Coast and Hazy IPAs anyway?
+We sat down with Sam Tierney, brewing manager at our Propagator brewhouse in Venice, CA, to learn more about the two styles, their influence, and how we classify Firestone IPAs into these categories.

 WHAT IS A WEST COAST IPA?